ChrisGiuffrida/DataStructuresProject/README.md

 # #Emotionalyze
-Creating #Emotionalyze, a web application designed to gain insight into how Americans are feeling about current topics.
+#Emotionalyz is a web application designed to gain insight into how Americans are feeling about current topics.
 Powered by Twitter and IBM Watson.

 Contributors:  Chris Giuffrida, Thomas Krill, Pedro Saunero, and Michael Farren